sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/1_QCReads/README.md

  * DNA_IDs.txt : List of all the DNA sample IDs
  * Phage_IDs.txt : List of all the Phage sample IDs
+ * DNA_IDS_missed.txt " List of all DNA sample IDs that were missed during first trimmomatic run on "DNA_IDs.txt" due to timeout
+ * DNA_IDS_missed[1-4].txt : Four files compose the missed files in first round of trimmomatic split into four

 ## Directories